This document is about: QUANTUM 3

 C#

-Both of the approaches will result in the asset being loaded into Quantum's AssetDB using the appropriate method, as discussed here: Resources, Addressables and Asset Bundles.
+Both of the approaches will result in the asset being loaded into Quantum's AssetDB using the appropriate method, as discussed here: Resources and Addressables.

 Access at Edit-time